 Although the video is done on a different type of car, it should help to learn the basic principles on this matter.

 What is the purpose of a car fuse?

 It’s a protection measure against short-circuits and overheating in the car electric installation.

 The car fuse is a deliberately weakened part of the installation so if a short-circuit or overheating happens, the fuse melts and all the damage is in that (the car installation and devices are protected).

 Sure signs that you should check the car fuse

-If any of the electric or electronic devices suddenly stop working without any visible reason (wipers, cabin ventilator, radio etc) the fuse box is the first place to look.
-This is standard procedure.
+If any of the electric or electronic devices suddenly stop working without any visible reason (wipers, cabin ventilator, radio, etc) the fuse box is the first place to look.
+This is a standard procedure.

 However, if you put one with a larger amperage and the circuit is faulty, the fuse will not melt causing damage to the electric installation, or can even cause a fire!

 Also, any kind of DIY replacements like copper wire, nails or other is not an option!